Maraschino Cherries: The True, Unmatched Original

 castelvetrano olives in bowl

-Alfonso olives are very large, dark purple to purple-brown olives that are grown in South America and primarily Chile, Peru, and Argentina.
+Alfonso olives are very large, dark purple to purple-brown olives that are grown in South America, primarily in Chile, Peru, and Argentina.
 They have a meaty, soft, and tender texture with a rich-tasting olive flavor that is somewhat bitter and vinegary.
-See also: Is Your Olive Oil Fake?
-The most popular South American olive variety, … Read more
+The most popular South American olive variety, this black olive (Olea europaea) was brought to … Read more

 What are Taggiassca Olives?